Electronic structure calculations with interpolating tensor product wavelet basis: Introduction

 Vast majority of the algorithms are based on finding the solutions or orbitals as series expansion of basis functions, the basis set.
 A finite basis set leads to the Roothaan--Hall equations, a generalized matrix eigenvalue problem.
 Gaussian type basis functions are the most popular, due to their advantageous analytical features.
 Here, we introduce a different type basis set, wavelet functions, point out their advantages and drawbacks, and consider a few test cases and compare their performance with conventional approaches.

-Wavelets and scaling functions are functions generated by translations and dilatations of the so called mother wavelet and mother scaling function.
+Wavelets and related scaling functions are functions generated by translations and dilatations of the so called mother wavelet and mother scaling function.
 Interpolating wavelets use a mother scaling function satisfying the cardinal interpolating property \(\varphi(k) = \delta_{k,0}\) where \(k\) is an integer.
 Orthonormal wavelets form an orthonormal basis in function space \(L^2(\setofreals)\).
 Both of these wavelet types can be generalized to multivariate functions.

+Studies of wavelets have been active and new ones with various properties have been found during the last tens of years \cite{daubechies1992,cl1996}.
 One-dimensional interpolating wavelets in function space \(C_u(\setofreals)\) consisting of bounded and uniformly continuous functions on \(\setofreals\) are defined in Ref. \cite{cl1996}.
 One-dimensional interpolating wavelets in function space \(C_0(\setofreals)\) consisting of functions on \(\setofreals\) vanishing at infinity are defined in Ref. \cite{donoho1992}.
 Deslauriers--Dubuc wavelets have also been discussed in Refs. \cite{dd1989} and \cite{dubuc1986}.
 Compactly supported interpolating wavelets have been generalized to multiple dimensions in Refs. \cite{hoynalanmaa2015} and \cite{goedecker1998}.
 Fukuda, Kinoshita, and Suzuki \cite{fks2016} have studied unconditional convergence of wavelet expansions.
 They have shown that uniformly convergent wavelet expansions even for continuous functions do not always converge unconditionally in \(L^\infty(\mathbb{R})\).
 Pathak \cite{pathak2011} has investigated translation and convolution associated with discrete wavelet transform.

-Arias \cite{arias1999} and Engeness and Arias \cite{ea2002} developed formalism for electronic structure calculations with interpolating wavelets so that matrix elements of the operators are computed as usual and overlap matrices are used in the matrix form of the Schr\"odinger equation.
-Lippert \etal\ \cite{lae1998} introduced a Lagrangian based formalism for the multiresolution analysis (MRA) of electronic structure.
+Arias \cite{arias1999} and Engeness and Arias \cite{ea2002} have developed formalism for electronic structure calculations with interpolating wavelets so that matrix elements of the operators are computed as usual and overlap matrices are used in the matrix form of the Schr\"odinger equation.
+Lippert \etal\ \cite{lae1998} introduce a Lagrangian based formalism for the multiresolution analysis (MRA) of electronic structure.
 Arias \cite{arias1999} uses carbon atom and \(\mathrm{N}_2\) molecule as examples.
 Engeness and Arias \cite{ea2002} use both calcium and aluminum atoms and molecules \(\mathrm{O}_2\) and \(\mathrm{H}_2\mathrm{O}\) as examples.